+The expenditures for actions 2,3, and 4 were higher than originally budgeted for.
 The cost for food and cost increased the actual expenditures for the meal program offered at the LEA substantially.
 Another large factor in the difference in cost was that the school does not have an operational cost and would not be able to run a more cost-effective self-operational meal program unless our authorizing district was willing and able to remodel the school kitchen.
 In Sacramento there is only one school meal vendor available, and the cost was considerable to the school due to transporting meals from out of town every day.
 The reimbursement for meals covered the cost of the meals but did not cover most of the operational costs associated with the meal program.
 The expenditures for the ELO program were higher than anticipated mostly due to the need for additional staff to maintain program ratios as well as the addition of a position to oversee the program management.
 The costs for materials increased significantly over what was budgeted due to the increased student enrollment in the program.
 The Mindfulness Room budget underestimated the total personnel and materials cost for the management of the new program.

-An explanation of how effective the specific actions were in making progress toward the goal.
+An explanation of how effective or ineffective the specific actions were in making progress toward the goal during the three-year LCAP cycle.

 While the LEA did not meet the expected outcome for attendance rates there was vast improvement in this area.
 The attendance rates continue to improve each year and look more like pre-pandemic attendance rates.
 In the same respect, chronic absenteeism rates, while still high, have decreased significantly.
 From 22-23 to 23-24 the chronic absenteeism rate was reduced by nearly half.
+While there are programs and systems in place to help students with behavior and social emotional learning, the suspension rates continue to increase each year.